-In honor of the recently departed NBA pioneer, Earl Lloyd, the NBA Legends Foundation (Foundation) has pledged an annual, restricted gift of $50,000 to the NBRPA for the purpose of providing significant financial support to low income recipients of the Dave DeBusschere Scholarship.
-The Lloyd Scholarship will be available to the children and grandchildren of NBRPA members who have played 3 full years in the NBA and therefore, are eligible to receive assistance from the Foundation.
+In honor of the recently departed NBA pioneer, Earl Lloyd, the NBA Players Legacy Fund (Fund) has pledged an annual, restricted gift of $45,000 to the NBRPA for the purpose of providing significant financial support to low income recipients of the Dave DeBusschere Scholarship.
+The Lloyd Scholarship will be available to the children and grandchildren of NBRPA members who have played 3 full years in the NBA and therefore, are eligible to receive assistance from the Fund.

 Earl Francis Lloyd - an American professional basketball player, was the first black person to play in the National Basketball Association, in the 1950-1951 NBA season.
 Earl Lloyd was born in Alexandria, Virginia on April 3, 1928.
 Being a high school standout, Lloyd was named to the All-South Atlantic Conference three times and the All-State Virginia Interscholastic Conference twice.
 Lloyd played collegiately at West Virginia State College, and was selected in the ninth-round of the 1950 NBA draft by the Washington Capitols.